11 Questions To Ask Yourself When You Start Running

 I have no idea.
 What’s better, what do you think?
 I personally prefer running alone.
 Nothing wrong with groups or running clubs though.
 Try and find out what works best for you.

 10. Do I need to stretch up before and after the run?

-It is very beneficial if you do.
+Dynamic exercises before the run when the muscles are cold and static stretching after the run when you are fully warned up, are both very beneficial.
 Your body will like it.
 We are all different and we all prefer different exercises and there are loads of them.
-I got most of mine through my physio but there are very good running sites and forums such as my favourite, Health Unlocked.
-I pop there daily to get my fix of news and opinion.
+I got most of mine through my physio but there are very good running sites and forums such as my favourites, The Running Stop community group, and Health Unlocked.
+I pop on those sites daily to get my fix of news, running tips and opinion.

 11. What should I be doing during non-running days?

 You can write poetry but you can also work on your body core strength.
 The stronger you get and the more active your muscles become, the lower the risk of fatigue and injuries.